giftorm/TibiaInfo/README.md

 # TibiaInfo
-Python desktop app for quick and easy information
+Python desktop app for quick and easy information, in development..